Azerks/backend/README.md

   responsible for calling the GitHub API and aggregating the languages of the repositories.
 It could be a bit confusing since the internal adapters are called Repository but those have nothing to do with github.

+I've decided to do the aggregation parts within the adapters since it could be entirely different for another source.
+This allows to not introduce any breaking changes in the service layer.

 ### Further Improvements

 - A cache would be highly beneficial to store either a previous request or a repository that has already been